Beagles are usually bouncy dogs, but when Millie the Beagle started 'hopping' the vet knew this wasn't normal Beagle behaviour.

 The usual cause for a rupture is a gradual degeneration of the ligament, over time it wears until it eventually gives way.
 Alternatively, some ruptures are caused by trauma, through exercise or strenuous movement and sharp twisting (like chasing balls).

-In Millie's case, Carl believed hers was a degenerative condition affecting both of her legs.
+In Millie's case, the Clinical Director believed hers was a degenerative condition affecting both of her legs.
 Over time, her cruciate ligaments had worn away and the knees were moving backwards and forwards, which is what was causing the 'hopping' when she walked.

 How we treated Millie